kaliif/imatters-excercise/README.md

 - The api is exposed on insecure port, in production, TLS should be used
 - There is no authentication mechanism, not impossible, but an unlikely scenario.
 Since you mentioned microservices architecture, I'm assuming it would be using JWT tokens
 - Django secret key is available in settings.py file and commited to repository.
 This shouldn't happen in production, I usually go with .env files.
+- Likewise, DEBUG=True shouldn't happen in prodcucion
 - It uses Django's built-in server, this is not suitable for production
 - Database engine is currently sqlite3, unlikely choice in production
 - Also, database resides in the same container as the app engine, it's a common practice to separate application server and database backend to their dedicated containers
 - Dockerfile setup is suboptimal, it's preferable to use builder pattern and copy necessary files from intermediate containers, this gives you smaller image files
+- Currently no tests.
+Not a lot of code to test in this project, but would be best to have it covered